JOHNKUIPERS.CA > BIOGRAPHY

 A Brief Biography

 I've enjoyed a varied career that's included graduate study and teaching in the history of ideas at York University; performing, producing and composing music alone and with a variety of talented artists; writing and editing for national magazines; and working in creative, technical and managerial roles in bringing the publishing industry into the electronic era in print, and, more recently, onto the internet.
-During that time I've remained active in photography and image-making, as well as writing and performing and recording music.
+During that time I've remained active in photography and image-making, as well as writing, recording and performing music.

-See my New York Times movie biography - yes, it's true, there's a one-liner about my soundtrack for a best-forgotten 1979 horror film.
-Interestingly, you'll also find some of my film soundtracks listed in the Internet Movie Database - but I've been spliced together in the same biography with a "Handsome Dutch actor, dancer and choreographer" also named John Kuipers and born in Soerabaja, Indonesia, in 1937.
+Some of my film soundtracks are listed in the Internet Movie Database - but I've somehow been spliced together in the same biography with a "Handsome Dutch actor, dancer and choreographer" also named John Kuipers and born in Soerabaja, Indonesia, in 1937.
 The composing credits in the biography are in fact mine, but the acting credits are his.
-Isn't it wonderful the way the internet has brought us together in this strange way?
+Isn't it wonderful how the internet has brought us together in this strange way?

-After working on several other projects for the National Film Board of Canada, I scored a film called Gulfstream for filmmaker/naturalist William Hansen and the NFB.
+After working on several other other projects for TV Ontario the National Film Board of Canada, I scored a film called Gulfstream for filmmaker/naturalist William Hansen and the NFB.
 It's available on DVD from the NFB, and won an award at the International Scientific Film Festival in Rio de Janeiro.

-In the late '70s, in addition to writing modest amounts of music for film, TV and dance, I was performing with various ensembles based in Toronto, including some memorable collaborations with Chilean artist/musician Juan Pablo Orrego, taming the patch-monster synthesizers of the era in the electroacoustic trio Waveband with Michael Brook and Gordon Philips, and later in the art/music/video collective Keen, with Fred Gaysek and John Tucker.
+In the late '70s, in addition to writing modest amounts of music for film, TV and dance, I was performing with various ensembles based in Toronto, particularly some memorable collaborations with Chilean artist/musician Juan Pablo Orrego.
+I was also busy taming the patch-monster synthesizers of the era in the electroacoustic trio Waveband with Michael Brook and Gordon Philips, and later in the art/music/video collective Keen, with Fred Gaysek and John Tucker.

-By the late 80s and early 90s, a fruitful collaboration with Greg Antonacci as the pseudoband Cargo Cult had resulted in a series of ethnic-electronic pop recordings.
+In the late 80s and early 90s a collaboration with Greg Antonacci as the pseudoband Cargo Cult resulted in a series of ethnic-electronic pop recordings.

 More recently, I've composed and recorded a number of solo guitar and ensemble pieces in a more classical and Latin vein, and am currently working on The Long Way Home, an album of big-band electronica.
 I'll be uploading a few tracks from that project here soon - stay tuned.